James Whitbread: from business to the education sector

 James Whitbread holding The Enterprise4U Business Award – awarded to a student team from North Somerset Enterprise and Technology College.

-James Whitbread graduated from BA (Hons) Business Studies in 2012 and a PGCE in 2014.
+James Whitbread graduated with a business degree in 2012 and a PGCE in 2014.
 He is currently Interim Assistant Vice Principal and Head of Department at North Somerset Enterprise and Technology College.

 This is James's story